nackjaylor/formatting_tips-tricks/README.md

 This is easy to do - copy the image, crop the region you want, put a box around the region in the original image and blow up the crop to a larger size.

+An important thing to note: never cover important parts of an image/plot.
+Take the inset outside the axis bounds if needs be, but don't cover data or interesting things.

 ### Captions
 If you have an image it should have a caption which gives the reader some interpretation of what is presented to them.
 You should have selected the figure for a purpose, and therefore will have an understanding of what you think it adds to the main body of text.
 It doesn't have to (and shouldn't!) be paragraphs long, but a sentence or two of clear and direct description with a link to the main body is necessary.